 This nine-week summer program, supported by the National Science Foundation, will provide an opportunity for 12 undergraduate students, working in four teams of three students each, to study under a professor in an area of specific interest.
-The dates of the 2014 program are June 2–August 1, 2014.
+The dates of the 2015 program are from June 1 through July 31.
 The participants will work with their professors to produce research results.
 Students participating in the REU program will also receive a stipend and provisions for housing for the duration of the program.

 - Students receive a $4,500 stipend, roundtrip transportation to and from Huntsville, and paid housing;

-- Project areas are Algebra, Functional Analysis, and Mathematics Education (detailed project descriptions can be found in the links to the right);
+- Project areas are Mathematical Modeling of Ecosystems, Knots and Links, and Strongly Regular Cayley Graphs (detailed project descriptions can be found in the links to the right);

 - Applications can be submitted through MathPrograms.org (a link is provided to the right);